 • Why it's essential to work hard to secure funding

-About the Presenters: Our presenters are selected specialists from diverse science fields, with extensive histories of successful grant applications and experience serving on grant review committees.
+About the Presenters: Presenters are selected specialists in diverse science fields, have a demonstrated extensive history of successful grant applications and serving as members of grant review committees.

 Target Audience: This workshop is ideal for late stage HDR candidates and early career researchers, especially those in the Science Faculty, who will benefit the most from the expertise of our specialist presenters.
 However, all are welcome to attend.